Stress During Pregnancy: Causes, Symptoms And Tips To Manage

 Image: Shutterstock

-• Talk to a therapist if you have been dealing with prenatal depression and anxiety.
+• Talk to a therapist if you have been dealing with anxiety and depression during pregnancy.

 • Practice self-care.
 Relax by taking a bubble bath, reading a book, pedicure, or anything else that calms you.
 Techniques such as mindfulness meditation may be of great help (15).